TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

         ...
 ```

-`stream.compose()` is a decorator function that simply converts an asynchronous iterator or generator into a [`Stream`](https://github.com/TopOTheHourBot/channels/blob/main/channels/stream.py) object.
-This is atop all handler functions for use by `accumulate()`, which uses the `Stream.merge()` method to collect coroutines yielded by the handlers.
+`stream.compose()` is a decorator function that simply converts an asynchronous iterator or generator return into a [`Stream`](https://github.com/TopOTheHourBot/channels/blob/main/channels/stream.py).
+This is atop all handler functions for use by `accumulate()`, which uses the `Stream.merge()` method to collect and dispatch coroutines yielded by the handlers.

-The `with self.attachment() as channel:` statement will create, attach, and ensure the detachment of a [`Channel`](https://github.com/TopOTheHourBot/channels/blob/main/channels/channel.py) instance connected to the `HasanAbiExtension`'s [`Diverter`](https://github.com/TopOTheHourBot/channels/blob/main/channels/diverter.py).
+The `with self.attachment() as channel:` statement will create, attach, and ensure the detachment of a [`Channel`](https://github.com/TopOTheHourBot/channels/blob/main/channels/channel.py) instance connected to the `HasanAbiExtension`'s [`Diverter`](https://github.com/TopOTheHourBot/channels/blob/main/channels/diverter.py)[^3].
 The `Diverter` is what manages the "spread" of commands and closure to each handling function - the `attachment()` method of the `HasanAbiExtension` is really just a call to `Diverter.attachment()`.

-When `HasanAbiExtension.distribute()` is executed, commands from the IRC server are distributed through the diverter as they arrive.
-If the connection ever ceases for some reason, the diverter is closed and all channels that were attached cease iteration.
-Under most circumstances, the diverter will detach the channels by itself, causing the `attachment()` context managers to essentially take no action upon exit.
-One might say that its "true" purpose is in dealing with coroutines that exit prematurely, but I have not yet found a situation where a premature exit is wanted or needed.
-Regardless, I advise using `attachment()` to construct and attach new channels when necessary.

 ### Querying the Haters